Site connector version: 3.8

 Advanced Settings

-Advanced settings, required for monitoring, sensor protocols and unicast support can be edited using the Settings dialog (see Figure 6: Settings dialog).
-The meaning of these setting is described in section Configuration and their usage is described in the sections Monitoring levels, Sensor-level protocols support and Unicast support.
+Advanced settings, required for monitoring, can be edited using the Settings dialog (see Figure 6: Settings dialog).
+The meaning of these settings is described in the section Configuration and their usage is described in the section Monitoring levels.
 To accept the changes press the OK button.
 To abandon them press Cancel.
 After changing these settings you must stop and restart the client using the Stop and Start buttons in the Site Connector Control main dialog.

 Figure 6: Settings dialog